uboslinux/ubos-docs/sphinx/users/faq.rst

 Generally, you do two things:

-* When you set up your site with ``ubos-admin createsite``, you specify that domain name.
+* When you set up your :term:`Site` with ``ubos-admin createsite``, you specify that domain name.
-  (You could also say ``*``, but if you specify the domain name you can later add another site with a different domain name that runs on the same UBOS device.)
+  (You could also say ``*``, but if you specify the domain name you can later add another :term:`Site` with a different domain name that runs on the same UBOS device.)
 * You instruct your domain name registrar or name server to resolve your domain to your UBOS device.
 The exact details of this process depend on your registrar or name server, so we cannot describe this here.
 But in general, you set up an "A" record that points